juzaweb/cms/README.md

 =================================

 ## About
-- Juzaweb CMS is a Content Management System (CMS) like Wordpress developed based on Laravel Framework 9 and web platform whose sole purpose is to make your development workflow simple again.
+- Juza CMS is a Content Management System (CMS) like Wordpress developed based on Laravel Framework 9 and web platform whose sole purpose is to make your development workflow simple again.
+- Juza CMS was engineered to be easy — for both developers and users.
 Project develop by Juzaweb.
 - You can see the demo here https://theme-default.juzaweb.com

 ## Requirements